 Fort Anne in Washington County, New York — The American Northeast (Mid-Atlantic)

 Location.
-43° 24.987′ N, 73° 29.244′ W. Marker is in Fort Anne, New York, in Washington County.
-Marker is at the intersection of George Street (U.S. 4) and Charles Street (County Route 16), on the right when traveling south on George Street.
+43° 24.995′ N, 73° 29.258′ W. Marker is in Fort Anne, New York, in Washington County.
+Marker is on Charles Street (County Route 16), on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Fort Ann NY 12827, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on September 7, 2017.
-This page originally submitted on July 18, 2008, by Bill Coughlin of North Arlington, New Jersey.
-This page has been viewed 1,352 times since then and 33 times this year.
-Last updated on October 1, 2012, by Mary Lutz of Fort Ann, New York.
-Photos: 1, 2, 3. submitted on July 18, 2008, by Bill Coughlin of North Arlington, New Jersey. • Bill Pfingsten was the editor who published this page.
+This page was last revised on June 16, 2016.
+It was originally submitted on July 18, 2008, by Bill Coughlin of North Arlington, New Jersey.
+This page has been viewed 1,082 times since then and 26 times this year.
+Last updated on August 5, 2012, by Tom McGreevy of Averill Park, New York.
+Photos: 1, 2. submitted on July 18, 2008, by Bill Coughlin of North Arlington, New Jersey. • Kevin W. was the editor who published this page.